 Construction: A Dangerous Job

 The Occupational Safety & Health Administration reports that in 2014, more than 4,300 workers died on the job in the private sector, and more than 20 percent of the fatalities occurred in the construction industry.
 According to the Centers for Disease Control, private construction workers suffer fatal on-the-job injuries at a rate nearly three times that of U.S. workers in other occupations.

 In addition, the construction field includes three of the top 10 jobs that suffer the highest rates of fatal injuries: roofers, laborers, and structural iron and steel workers.
-But workers in other construction areas are not immune; truck drivers, electricians, carpenters, painters, equipment operators, construction managers and others also suffer high rates of injuries and fatalities at construction sites.
+But workers in other construction areas are not immune; truck drivers, electricians, carpenters, painters, equipment operators, construction managers and others also suffer high rates of injuries and fatalities at NY construction sites.

 Why are accidents so frequent in construction?
 Part of the answer lies in the nature of the business itself, requiring that crews sometimes work at great heights, engage in potentially harmful repetitive motions, and use dangerous tools.
 Workers also face possible electrocution and health hazards like exposure to chemicals and asbestos when working with building materials and unfinished structures.

 Across all U.S. industries, about 95 percent of adverse health events that workers suffer on the job are injuries, while the rest are illnesses.
 Among construction workers, the “Fatal Four” types of injuries were responsible for more than 60 percent of on-the-job fatalities in 2014.
 Those injuries include:

 - Falls: 359 deaths in 2014, almost 40 percent of the total.

 - Electrocutions: 74, for 8.2 percent of the total.